 Do you need a publication to be considered for admission to Signal Kinetics?
 Publications are helpful for admissions, but they are not necessary.
 If you are an undergraduate student applying for grad school, we understand that you may have contributed to a research project whose publication is still pending.
 As long as you have conducted research with one of your recommendation letter writers, we will consider you favorably for admission.

 What type of research interests would match Signal Kinetics?
 Our research spans different aspects of sensor design and engineering.
 You are encouraged to apply if you are interested in conducting technical research in any of the following areas: wireless networks and sensing systems (including communications, signal processing, network architectures, WiFi, RFID, radar, SONAR), software-hardware designs (including PCB, IC, RF, FPGA, image sensors), applied machine learning (robotic manipulation and navigation, computer vision, deep learning), oceanography (acoustics), material science (piezoelectric materials).

 Do you need to submit a portfolio for applying to Signal Kinetics?
 A portfolio is not required (or useful) for admission into the group; if you submit a portfolio, it will neither help nor hurt your chances of being considered for admission.

 How to Apply?

-Graduate Students: We admit graduate students in the Department of Electrical Engineering & Computer Science and in the Program in Media Arts & Sciences.
+Graduate Students: We admit graduate students in the Department of Electrical Engineering & Computer Science, the Program in Media Arts & Sciences, and the MIT-Woods Hole Oceanographic Institution Joint Program.
 If you are interested in joining our group, you can apply to either of the programs and select Prof. Adib to be a preferred reader for your application.

 Postdocs: If you're interested in a postdoc position, send an email to email@example.com.
-We have openings in applied machine learning, antenna design, and RFIC design.
+We have openings in applied machine learning, RF-PCB, antenna design, and RFIC.